Inverse resonance problem on the line for perturbations of P\"oschl-Teller potentials: Compact perturbations of a Pöschl-Teller potential

 This is absurd, so we have a contradiction with the assumption that $\alpha$ is a non-zero real number.
-This means that $b_1$ is fully determined under the assumptions "no half-bound state" or "existence of an eigenvalue which is not in $i\N$".
-Actually, what we have shown here is that if ${b_0} = {\tilde{b}_0}$, then necessarily $b_1 = \tilde{b}_1$.
-So we have another inverse problem theorem: \begin{theo} A real-valued, integrable and compactly supported perturbation $q$ of a Pöschl-Teller potential is uniquely determined by the zeros and poles of one of its reflection coefficients in the following cases: \begin{itemize} \item There is no half-bound state; \item There is at least one eigenvalue which is not in $i\N$. \end{itemize} \end{theo} Finally, in the case of a function $q$ such that zero is in its support and which has a half-bound state and eigenvalues in $i\N$, in order to be able to conclude, we can add a quantity to our scattering data: this result is stated in the work of Korotyaev \cite{Koro}.
-As we said, we are able to determine, with Lemma \ref{Lemme} the quantity $e^{2b_0}$.
-Let $p := sign(i^l e^{b_0})$, $p$ is well-defined because $i^l e^{b_0}$ is a real number.
-Suppose that $p$ is given, $i.e$ $p$ is in the scattering data set with the poles and zeros of reflection coefficients.
-Then we will be able to uniquely determine ${b_0}$.
-Following Theorem \ref{Theorem2}, using Lemma \ref{lemmeshift}, we then obtain ${b_1}$.
-We now state the last theorem of uniqueness of this work: \begin{theo} A real-valued, integrable and compactly supported perturbation $q$ of a Pöschl-Teller potential is uniquely determined by the zeros and poles of one of its reflection coefficients and the quantity $p = sign(i^l e^{b_0})$. \end{theo}
+Then, $S^+$ is uniquely determined, and we have the result of the theorem. \end{proof} Actually, what we have shown in the proof above is that if ${b_0} = {\tilde{b}_0}$, then necessarily $b_1 = \tilde{b}_1$.
+Finally, in the case there is a half-bound state and all the eigenvalues, if any, are in $-\N$, in order to be able to conclude, we must add a quantity to our scattering data.
+This point is mentioned in the work of Korotyaev \cite{Koro} for compactly supported potential.
+We now state the last uniqueness theorem of this work. \begin{theo} The map between the real-valued, integrable and compactly supported perturbations of a Pöschl-Teller potential and the set of zeros, poles of one of its reflection coefficients and the quantity $p = sign(i^l e^{b_0})$ (defined in \eqref{S+-}) is one-to-one. \end{theo} \begin{proof} We are able to determine, with Lemma \ref{Lemme}, as already mentioned, the quantity $e^{2b_0}$.
+Let $p:= sign(i^l e^{b_0})$, where $l$ and $b_0$ were defined in \eqref{S+-}. $p$ is well-defined because $i^l e^{b_0}$ is a real number.
+Suppose that $p$ is given, $i.e$ $p$ is in the scattering data set with the poles and zeros of the reflection coefficients.
+Then we can determine ${b_0}$.
+Following the proof of Theorem \ref{Theorem2}, using Lemma \ref{lemmeshift}, we then obtain ${b_1}$. \end{proof}